Are you looking for the best backpack hatchet you can buy? Look no further. The Gränsfors Bruks Wildlife

 While it may seem like a wooden handle would be less of a positive for an axe, it provides many benefits over composite, fiberglass, or steel handles.
 Wood is the original axe handle.
 A good wooden axe handle will use ash or American hickory wood.
 A wooden handle is much better at absorbing shocks and can be safer.
 A fiberglass handle, while light, will be less durable.

 Wood handles are more comfortable and can be crafted to provide the best ergonomics.
 In my opinion, they also provide a better grip.
 They’re also easier to replace if needed.
 All of the best hatchets and axes will use wooden axes.
 When searching for a hatchet, I recommend staying away from ones with a rubber handle, rubber grip, or ones made of composite material.
-I also prefer hatches and exes that are two pieces, where the hatchet head is separate from the handle.
+I also prefer hatches and exes, which are two pieces where the hatchet head is separate from the handle.
 Unlike a one-piece nylon handle, you can easily replace them if needed.
 A hatchet or axe with a plastic handle is also prone to causing blisters when used without gloves.

 The downside of wooden handles is that they are more susceptible to the elements.
 They can swell, shrink, and soak up whatever gunk they encounter.
 However, proper treatment and care of a wooden handle will alleviate most of these concerns.